The Calm Before: Plot

 At dawn, Alpha forces Daryl at gunpoint to the top of a cliff where a gargantuan horde of walkers and Whisperers walk beneath them.
 She tells him that his friends at the camp are fine and that she has marked off a line which is the extent of Whisperer lands, but the next time his people cross into her land she'll release the horde into theirs.
 Daryl asks if she killed Lydia, and Alpha tells him that she didn't kill her but doubts that Daryl can protect her.
 He tells her that she's wrong and leaves to reunite with his friends.
 Back in her camp, Alpha, in private, begins to cry over the loss of her daughter.
 However, when a Whisperer accidentally witnesses this Alpha kills him to make sure no one ever sees her being weak.

 As Daryl's group works their way back to the Kingdom, they find a beaten and bloody Siddiq tied to a tree.
 Siddiq is untied and points them to a nearby hill.
-To their horror, they find a line of ten decapitated heads on pikes made up of Ozzy, Alek, D.J., Frankie, Tammy Rose, Rodney, Addy, Enid, Tara, and Henry, meant to signify Alpha's territorial boundary.
+To their horror, they find a line of ten severed heads on pikes made up of Ozzy, Alek, D.J., Frankie, Tammy Rose, Rodney, Addy, Enid, Tara, and Henry, meant to signify Alpha's territorial boundary.
 Later, in the Kingdom, Siddiq addresses the community to deliver the tragic news.
 He explains how they were taken by the Whisperers, and that Alpha left him alive to tell a story of what happened and to drive the communities apart again.
 Instead, Siddiq tells a different story: before the end, the prisoners were found by Ozzy, Alek and D.J., who gave them the chance to fight back.
 The prisoners fought to the end, protecting each other like family even though some of them didn't even know each other, and taking down several Whisperers.
 Though they failed in the end, they died as heroes which is how Siddiq wants them to be remembered and honored.
 Sometime later, Daryl and Lydia return to the border.
 Lydia leaves the necklace Henry made for her on the ground by the pike that once held Henry's head.
 As the two walk away, snow flurries begin to fall.